 Keeping It Clean

 Hygiene is expected to take center stage in home design, especially coming from the context of the health crisis.
 In this regard, you should consider incorporating many antibacterial materials into your household to limit the risk of transmitting harmful bacteria or viruses significantly.

 Easily achieve this through more sophisticated smart home technologies.
 Automatic washbasin, touch-less flushing toilets, and voice-activated kitchen appliances are some of the most relevant items you should integrate into your home.
 It’s all about reducing unnecessary touchpoints to an absolute minimum to keep everyone in your household safe and healthy.

 After more than a year of being cooped up indoors, many homeowners have also demanded better outdoor spaces.
 This is why outdoor living is expected to be the most desirable area for home improvements in the coming months.

 However, if your home’s outdoor space is minimal, you could also choose to incorporate nature indoors.
 Simply adding more green features will prove to add warmth and character to any space.
 Moreover, bio-design furniture is also another material expected to make waves in renovation projects, especially as sustainability becomes more influential in design.

 In terms of the general layout of your home, adaptability should be at the forefront.
 Various spaces around your home should be able to grow and change along with your family’s needs.
 Having shared multi-functional areas while still allowing for separate spaces for each member of your home is crucial.

-Every room needs to have more than just a single-use, especially with everybody staying at home.
-Keeping this in mind, many Australians have considered creating multipurpose rooms that will be able to maximise the space within it for any activity or event with family and friends.
-Non-permanent walls and sliding pocket doors will allow for privacy and flexibility, depending on what’s called for.
+Every room needs to have more than just a single use, especially with everybody staying at home.
+Keeping this in mind, many Australians have considered creating multipurpose rooms that will be able to maximize the space within them for any activity or event with family and friends.
+Non-permanent walls and sliding pocket doors will allow privacy and flexibility, depending on what’s called for.

 A Personal Haven